nanopb/nanopb/docs/reference.rst

     }

 A small complication is that you have to set the include path of protoc so that nanopb.proto can be found.
-This file, in turn, requires the file *google/protobuf/descriptor.proto*.
-This is usually installed under */usr/include*.
 Therefore, to compile a .proto file which uses options, use a protoc command similar to::

-    protoc -I/usr/include -Inanopb/generator -I. --nanopb_out=. message.proto
+    protoc -Inanopb/generator/proto -I. --nanopb_out=. message.proto

 The options can be defined in file, message and field scopes::